-I was sitting among 90,000 people at an AC/DC concert on Thursday when news broke that Apple’s Phil Schiller had responded to media reports saying Apple had censored a dictionary in order for it to be included in the App Store. iPhone 3GSNot being in the middle of the “news game” for several hours gave me some time to think about the original report and about the clarification that Schiller gave.
+I was sitting among 90,000 people at an AC/DC concert on Thursday when news broke that Apple’s Phil Schiller had responded to media reports saying Apple had censored a dictionary in order for it to be included in the App Store.
+Not being in the middle of the “news game” for several hours gave me some time to think about the original report and about the clarification that Schiller gave.
 In between “Back In Black” and “Highway to Hell,” I wondered if the media had been unfair to Apple over the past year with its handling of the App Store.

 I am far from innocent in this whole matter.
 I’ve blasted Apple over its handling of apps, showing my frustration with the way the company flip-flops on approving apps and then pulling them from the store.
 But it could be that there is more to it than we first see.